mathie/mathie.github.io/_drafts/markdown-cheat-sheet.markdown

 * A reference-style link: `[linked text][link label]` in the source text.
-  Somewhere else in the source text, there should be a definition of the link label, on a line by itself, of the form: `[link label]:
-  <http://www.example.com/> (Link Title)`.
-In principle, the URL doesn't need
+  Somewhere else in the source text, there should be a definition of the link label, on a line by itself, of the form: `[link label]: http://www.example.com/ "Link Title"`.
+Some Markdown parsers (Day One, for example) are liberal in how you format the reference -- my personal preference was to have the URL in `<>` brackets, and to have the link title in `()` parentheses. [kramdown][] doesn't hold with that sort of thing, though, so no angle brackets and using quotes for the title seem the most portable option.
-  to be surrounded by `<>` and the link title can be surrounded by quotes instead, or omitted entirely, but I like them best that way.
-With the combination of both, it'll turn links into the same as the first example.

   Reference-style links also have a shortcut: `[link label][]` is equivalent to `[link label][link label]`. i.e. if the link text is the same as the label,